jrpool/async-timer-demos/README.md

 Therefore, when the anonymous function references `timer`, `timer` already exists.
 At that point it is undefined, but that does not prevent compilation.
 The function will use the actual value of `timer` only when the function is executed, and in fact not until the last time it is executed.
 By then `integersOut` will have given the `timer` constant its value.

-Running `npm run eslint` produces a warning about `timer` in version 2.
+Running `npm run lint` produces a warning about `timer` in version 2.
 This appears to be a bug in eslint’s `prefer-const` rule, which should not demand that a declaration with no assignment be made with `const`, since such a declaration is invalid.
 If the idea behind this warning is that the assignment should be made earlier, namely combined with the declaration, that would not work here, because it would cause `nextIntegerOut` to be referenced before it is declared.
 Because of this apparent bug, the `eslint` configuration in this project makes that rule produce warnings instead of errors.

 ### `async-timeout':